 For many years the Snowden’s sold their grapes to Stag’s Leap Wine Cellars, and in later years to Silver Oak Wine Cellars, Frank Family Vineyard, and Viader.
-Their first vintage was in 1993 and today they retain all grapes for their own wine.
+Today they hold back most of the grapes for their own wines.
 They used to harvest all the fruit at once but over time they have become more tuned into the nuances and ripening patterns of the specific vineyard.

-Their vineyards range in elevation from 600 to 850 feet.
+The Snowden Vineyards range in elevation from 600 to 850 feet.
 These hillside vineyards are all very much managed by hand throughout the season depending on each vines needs.
 In the late winter the vines are pruned – come Spring there is always plenty to do as the vines grow in spurts depending on how warm it is each day (tying, shoot thinning, removing suckers, training the shoots etc), after veraison occurs, then dropping certain grapes and ultimately harvesting the fruit.

+They farm their vineyards as organically as possible – not using Round-up to remove weeds but rather doing so by hand and with machine.
+While the Snowdens own 160 acres only 23 are actually planted to vines.
 Today their vineyards are separated into a number of blocks each of which is harvested separately; this ensures that only the ripest fruit is used.
 In addition, each block is fermented separately until the final blending takes place.
 Indigenous yeast is used during the fermentation and after this is finished, only free run juice (the highest quality) is placed into the barrels for aging.
 All wine is bottled unfiltered for maximum flavor.